GerHobbelt/civet-webserver/README.markdown

 |    &#124;  | Matches if pattern on the left side or the right side matches.
 Pattern on the left side is matched first
 | All other characters in the pattern match themselves. ||

-If no arguments are given, mongoose searches for a configuration file called "`mongoose.conf`" in the same directory where mongoose binary is located.
+If no arguments are given, civetweb searches for a configuration file called "`civetweb.conf`" in the same directory where civetweb binary is located.
 Alternatively, a file name could be specified in the command line.
 Format of the configuration file is the same as for the command line options except that each option must be specified on a separate line, leading dashes for option names must be omitted.
 Lines beginning with '#' and empty lines are ignored.